 gifted and twice exceptional learners

-- students with a wide range of exceptionalities, such as autism, ADD, ADHD, physical handicaps, cognitive impairments, social-emotional impairments, behavioral challenges, and learning disabilities
+- students with a wide range of exceptionalities, such as autism, ADD, ADHD, physical disabilities cognitive disabilities, behavioral challenges, and learning differences

 - Fellow educators, education professionals, and parents

-Eager to serve a much broader population of students, parents, and education professionals, I have expanded Markard Music through the years.
+Eager to serve a much broader population of students, parents, and education professionals, I have also expanded Markard Music through the years.
 My studio is now inclusive, offering general music classes and private piano lessons to students of all ages, levels, backgrounds, abilities, and exceptionalities.
 I now serve students on the East End of Long Island and in the Boston area.
 In 2019, I established IncludED, my professional development practice, offering professional development workshops to education professionals, parents, and homeschoolers.
-And in 2020, I launched MusiKids, a monthly children's music magazine for children, developmental ages five through eight.

 Universal Design for Learning (UDL) and differentiated instruction are cornerstones of my teaching.
 These philosophies are reflected in the lesson plans I design, the materials I create, the classes I teach, the students I inspire, and the parents and professionals I support.
 My students experience learning in safe, nurturing and engaging spaces that are designed to educate the whole student while building music literacy, fostering a life-long love of music, facilitating social-emotional development, and cultivating critical life skills.